-WESTCHESTER AND NEW YORK CITY MAINTENANCE LAWYERS
+WESTCHESTER COUNTY AND NEW YORK CITY MAINTENANCE LAWYERS

 How much alimony am I going to get?
 How much will I have to pay?
 They are common questions that many divorce lawyers hear, and our clients often ask us to list specific amounts.
 We begin by talking with them about their situations and about the law in New York State.